If the employer has decided to investigate a disciplinary or grievance issue, they should start as soon as possible.

 Telling the employee

-The employer or person investigating should tell the employee with the disciplinary or grievance issue as soon as they decide to open an investigation.
+The employer or person investigating should tell the employee with the disciplinary or grievance issue as soon as they decide to start an investigation.

 This is unless the employer thinks there is a risk that the employee might tamper with evidence or influence witnesses.
 In this case, the employer should wait until there is less risk of this.

-When the employer tells the employee they are opening an investigation, it’s a good idea for them to explain:
+When the employer tells the employee they are starting an investigation, it's a good idea for them to explain:

 - why they're carrying out an investigation